Bike reviews have become ridiculously popular on this site…

 They are honestly so smooth!

-I must admit that I have usually been a RockShox guy, but there are literally no complaints about this bike’s suspension.
+I must admit that I have usually been a RockShox guy, but there are no complaints about this bike’s suspension.

 As funny as it may sound for a MTB data guy, I hate fiddling with different suspension setups.
 So imagine my dismay when my fork came with high- AND low-speed compression AND rebound damping!
 Grrrrr.
 It took a few rides to get everything rightish, but it now feels pretty good and I don’t see myself changing much unless someone shows me what it is really capable of.